By Anne Kimbol, Chief Privacy Officer, HITRUST

 More Good News

 The good news is that the overall principles being suggested match up well with existing privacy frameworks.
 They match so well, in fact, that they serve as the control objectives for the privacy category in newly released HITRUST CSF® version 9.2.
-This category focuses transparency; individual participation; purpose specification; data minimization; use limitation; data quality and integrity; and accountability and auditing – which includes not only mappings to US law and the GDPR, but also references to the Fair Information Practice Principles (FIPPs), the Organization for Economic Cooperation and Development (OECD) Privacy Principles, and the Asia-Pacific Economic Cooperation (APEC) Privacy Framework.
+This category focuses on transparency; individual participation; purpose specification; data minimization; use limitation; data quality and integrity; and accountability and auditing – which includes not only mappings to US law and the GDPR, but also references to the Fair Information Practice Principles (FIPPs), the Organization for Economic Cooperation and Development (OECD) Privacy Principles, and the Asia-Pacific Economic Cooperation (APEC) Privacy Framework.
 These standards were also referred to by the NTIA regarding the proposed stance of this Administration on privacy and at the NIST Privacy Framework Workshop in Austin late last year.

 Combined with the security categories, the HITRUST CSF is, and will remain a strong risk-based framework against which entities can assess their compliance with applicable laws and best practices with respect to data protection.
 While the areas of disagreement among the privacy proposals remain large, they should not overshadow the need for reaching a viable approach going forward.